Luis de Bolaños: Career

 Bolaños was ordained a priest in 1585.
 For fifty years he worked on the evangelization of the Guaraní aboriginals.
 He created the system of reductions, settlements populated by natives and overseen by the friars of the Order, of which the Jesuit Reductions would then become their most renowned examples.
 These towns "reduced" the originally nomadic natives to fixed, stable locations, allowing the missionaries to better control and catechize them, while teaching them to read and write, to cultivate the land, to domesticate animals, and to create manual artistic works.
 The Franciscan friar founded reductions all over the basin of the Paraná River, in Paraguay, large parts of Brazil, and the Argentine provinces of Misiones and northern Corrientes.

 Bolaños also wrote the first grammar and lexicon of the Guaraní language, which were extremely useful for other missionaries.
-The Catechism approved by the Third Council of Lima in 1583 was translated by him, and the First Synod of Asunción (1603) dictated that it be employed to teach Christian doctrine to the natives.
+The Catechism approved by the Third Council of Lima in 1583 was translated by him.
+The First Synod of Asunción (1603) dictated that it be employed to teach Christian doctrine to the natives.
 Bolaños did not only teach by himself, but also employed selected natives to teach others.

 In 1607 he founded the city of Caazapá.